andrewpareles/custom-markdown/README.md

 ## Collaborating
-I'd love to see this tool extended, and will happily help if you get in touch.
+I'd love to see this tool extended.
 Email andrewpareles@gmail.com if you want to collaborate or have any questions.